Lattice congruences, fans and Hopf algebras: Introduction

 The geometric results of this paper also apply to a broad generalization of the Tamari lattices, defined in~\cite{Cambrian}.
 For any finite Coxeter group $W$ a family of {\em Cambrian congruences} is defined on the weak order on $W$.
 The quotient of $W$ by a Cambrian congruence is called a {\em Cambrian lattice}.
 The fans associated, via Theorem~\ref{main}, to the Cambrian congruences are conjectured to be combinatorially equivalent to the normal fans of the generalized associahedra~\cite{ga} and this conjecture is proven in types A and B\@.

-In the present paper, we exhibit several additional examples.
-One of these examples builds $\K[S_\infty]$ as the limit of a sequence of smaller Hopf algebras $\K[S_{\infty,k}]$ where the first Hopf algebra in the sequence is the graded Hopf algebra with one-dimensional graded pieces and the second is the Hopf algebra of non-commutative symmetric functions.
-Another example builds the Hopf algebra of planar binary trees as the limit of a similar sequence.
+For a general $\scrH$-family, a basis for each $\K[Z^\Theta_n]$ is characterized (Theorem~\ref{c-a avoid}) by a variation on pattern avoidance.\footnote{The pattern-avoidance description indicates that $\K[Z^\Theta_\infty]$ can also be obtained via an elegant general construction, due to Duchamp, Hivert, Novelli and Thibon, of sub Hopf algebras of $\K[S_\infty]$.
+See Remark~\ref{monoid}.} In the present paper, we exhibit several additional examples.
+One of these examples builds $\K[S_\infty]$ as the limit of a sequence of smaller Hopf algebras $\K[S_{\infty,k}]$ where the first Hopf algebra in the sequence is a graded Hopf algebra with one-dimensional graded pieces (the binomial Hopf algebra $B_1$ of~\cite[Section V.2]{Joni-Rota}) and the second is the Hopf algebra of non-commutative symmetric functions.
+Another example builds the Hopf algebra of planar binary trees from a similar sequence.

 A third example concerns the {\em twisted Baxter permutations}, a set of permutations defined similarly to, and apparently equinumerous with, the Baxter permutations of~\cite{CGHK}.
 By Theorem~\ref{c-a avoid}, the subposet of weak order on $S_n$ consisting of the twisted Baxter permutations is in fact the quotient of the weak order by a certain lattice congruence.
 This congruence is identified as the meet of two congruences, one of which defines the Tamari lattice as the 231-avoiding permutations, while the other defines the Tamari lattice as the 312-avoiding permutations.
 The family of congruences defining the twisted Baxter permutations is an $\scrH$-family, so Theorem~\ref{subHopf} shows that there is a sub Hopf algebra of $\K[S_\infty]$ such that a basis for the $n$th graded piece is indexed by the twisted Baxter permutations in $S_n$.
 Theorem~\ref{main}, besides proving several nice properties of the subposet of $S_n$ consisting of twisted Baxter permutations, also constructs a (non-simplicial) complete fan in $\reals^{n-1}$ whose maximal cones are indexed by the twisted Baxter permutations.
 It would be interesting to know if this fan is the normal fan of some polytope.